 A common misconception is that you may not change any terms once a pre-nuptial agreement is signed.
 While that is true in relation to that specific document, it does not prevent you and your partner from executing any further documents to deal with new issues that arise during your marriage, or if you wish to update or vary any of the agreed terms (by mutual consent) that were mentioned in your pre-nuptial agreement.
 This is known as a post-nuptial agreement.
 It is perfectly normal and recommended for a couple to enter into an agreement post-marriage if it is necessary.

-You should consult with a family law specialist to enquire if a post-nuptial agreement is necessary in your situation.
+You should consult with a family law specialist to enquire if a post-nuptial agreement is necessary for your situation.

 4) Arrangements relating to children should refrain

 If you intend to have children with your partner, you may be keen to come to an agreement on how you will care for your children upon a possible divorce.
 However, this is generally inadvisable as such agreements will rarely be upheld by a Court upon divorce.

 This is because the Court has to determine if the arrangements are in a child’s best interests, and that will be best determined at the time of the divorce, and not at the time when a pre-nuptial agreement is signed where there are no children of the marriage yet.
 It will be hard for you and your partner to truly anticipate where your lives may lead, and more importantly, what may be best for your child in that situation.

 5) Independent legal advice for both parties is highly recommended

 Both you and your partner will need to obtain separate and independent legal advice on the pre-nuptial agreement.
 This is essential to ensure that a pre-nuptial agreement is enforceable, and one party does not come back to say that they were unaware of what they were signing at the time.
 It is important for both you and your partner to willingly enter into the agreement with your eyes wide open and to understand what you are agreeing to.